 To make MCT oil work and ease your constipation, you must consume adequate amount of water.
 Without water, there's nothing for glycerols (from the breakdown of MCTs) to attract and make your stool soft and slippery.

-When drinking water, gulp down a glass at once.
+That said, gulp down a glass of water first.
 If you feel dehydrated, 2 glasses then.
 A flash flood of water into your intestines can quickly supply enough water molecules to glycerols.
 You may feel the urge soon, probably in as short as 30 minutes.

 If you spread out the water intake, your intestinal cells will have more time to absorb them all.
 Which leaves little or no water behind for glycerols to make your poop soft.

 Are you on certain medications?
-They can dry you up very easily.
+They may use up your bodily fluid and dry you up very easily.
 Check with your doctor or medical specialist on how much water you need per day to stay properly and functionally hydrated based on your medical conditions.

 It's a powder form of MCT oil, so it should help with constipation, shouldn't it?